awesome-llm-papers/awesome-llm-papers.github.io/_publications/li2023dark.markdown

 citations: 22
 bibkey: li2023dark
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2304.14347'}]
-tags: [Model Architecture, GPT, Merging, Tools]
+tags: [Tools, GPT, Model Architecture, Merging]
 ---
 With the launch of ChatGPT, Large Language Models (LLMs) are shaking up our whole society, rapidly altering the way we think, create and live.
 For